dariusf/powerpoint-tags/readme.md

 # Build

 - New presentation
-- Tools > Macro > Visual Basic Editor
-- Create new module, paste code.vba
 - Save as test.pptm
 - `./build.sh`, this produces test1.pptm
+- Open, Tools > Macro > Visual Basic Editor
+- Create new module, paste code.vba
-- Open again and Export > ppam
+- Export > test1.ppam
 - Users can now do Tools > PowerPoint Add-ins and select the file

 # Enabling macros on macOS